 By: Assembly of First Nations Quebec and Labrador | Press Release: WENDAKE, QC – Madam Jeannette Pilot, an Innu from Uashat Mani-Uténam, has undertaken a hunger strike this past January 1st.
 On March 13th, Madam Pilot indicated that she was now refraining from drinking, thus moving

 by Guest Blogger | The Canadian Progressive, Jan 25, 2013 Attawapiskat First Nation Chief Theresa Spence signed the First Nations declaration that ended her 43-day hunger strike at Ottawa’s Victoria Island .
-The 13-point declaration, entitled “First Nations: Working Towards Fundamental Change”, was signed jointly with First Nations leaders and Canada’s federal opposition parties.
-As The Canadian Progressive publisher, Obert Madondo, declared earlier, Chief Theresa Spence’s heroism already eclipses Nelson Mandela’s.
+The 13-point declaration, entitled “First Nations: Working Towards Fundamental Change”, was signed jointly with First Nations leaders

-Let me introduce myself, my name is Michèle Audette, President of the Native Women’s Association of Canada.
+by Michèle Audette | Native Women’s Association of Canada, Jan 16, 2013 Dear Prime Minister Harper, Let me introduce myself, my name is Michèle Audette, President of the Native Women’s Association of Canada.
 I am a mother of five adorable children, and I am deeply